Philip Detro: Early life

-Philip Detro was born in Conroe, Texas, on May 17, 1911.
+Philip Detro was born in Conroe, Texas on May 17, 1911.
 He graduated from Conroe High School in 1928 and studied at Rice University before dropping out to become a merchant seaman.
 In 1932, he traveled to Germany where, after hearing a speech by Adolf Hitler, he decided to become an anti-fascist.

-Two years later, he decided to become a writer, and enrolled in a journalism program at the University of Missouri.
+Two years later, he decided to become a writer and enrolled in a journalism program at the University of Missouri.
 He also studied Spanish and creative writing.
 A year later, he was expelled from the university for having 77 absences.
 He then moved to New York City, where he worked for a writers' union and devoted himself to writing.

 Spanish Civil War

 XV International Brigade Commanders, October 1937.

 Standing (L-R): Robert G. Thompson (Mackenzie–Papineau), Philip Detro (Lincoln-Washington), Garcia (24th).

 Seated: Paddy O'Daire (British), Aguila (24th).

 When the Spanish Civil War broke out, Detro tried to volunteer for the Abraham Lincoln Battalion to defend the Second Spanish Republic; but the Communist Party initially rejected him for not being a member.
 He was later admitted (thanks in part to his experience in the Texas National Guard) along with about twenty other volunteers.
 Upon joining, when asked his political affiliation, he replied: "Democrat."
 He was an admirer of President Franklin D. Roosevelt, despite the latter withholding aid to the Republicans.
 Once in Spain, Detro met an American nurse named Lenora Temple with whom he was romantically involved.

-In Tarazona he commanded a squadron.
-In Brunete he took charge of Hans Amlie's company after the latter was wounded, and led them to Mosquito Hill, where he himself was wounded.
+In Tarazona, he commanded a squadron.
+In Brunete, he took charge of Hans Amlie's company after the latter was wounded, and led them to Mosquito Hill, where he himself was wounded.
 After recovering, he participated in the Battle of Belchite, at the end of which he became battalion commander.

 Death and legacy

 Detro was wounded by a sniper in Teruel on January 19, 1938.
 He had been trying to cross the street between two positions without using a shallow communications trench that he saw as unsafe.
-He was transferred to the hospital at Murcia, where he died of septicemia on April 10, 1938.
+He was transferred to the hospital at Murcia, where he died of sepsis on April 10, 1938.
 He was buried in town.

-Detro was remembered by his men for his sense of humor.
+Detro's men remembered him for his sense of humor.
 He liked to remind his political commissar, Fred Keller: "Where I come from, we shoot Communists."